Harvest Apple Salad

 Do you love fun salads?
 Try this Cozy Winter Salad recipe with roasted butternut squash!

 Loaded with awesome fall flavors, this Thanksgiving salad is perfect for holiday dinner.
-Fresh apple slices and crunchy toasted pecans are added to store bought salad mix for the ultimate side dish.
+Fresh apple slices and crunchy toasted pecans are added to store-bought salad mix for the ultimate side dish.

-Salad Ingredients
+Ingredients Needed

 • Shaved Brussel Sprout & Kale Mix-This mix is called Sweet Kale salad kit and it has the poppy seed dressing included inside the kit.